Texas A&M University: Athletics

-Texas A&M University has been a member of the Southeastern Conference of the NCAA for all sports since 2012.
+Texas A&M University has been a member of the Southeastern Conference (SEC) of the NCAA for all sports since 2012.
 It was previously a charter member of the Southwest Conference until its dissolution in 1996 and competed in the Big 12 Conference until June 30, 2012.
 The university has twenty sports teams, which are known as the Aggies, whose team colors are maroon and white.
-As of 2024, Aggies had won 173 conference titles and 19 national championships.
+As of 2024, Aggies had won 178 conference titles and 21 national championships.

-A&M's archrival is the University of Texas Longhorns, who regularly played in most athletic sports until they joined the Southeastern Conference.
+Texas A&M's archrival is the University of Texas at Austin Longhorns.
+The rivalry was renewed in 2024 when the Longhorns joined the SEC, ending the hiatus that began in 2011.
 In 2004, sporting events between the Aggies and the Longhorns became known as the Lone Star Showdown; the most-watched event in the rivalry was the annual football game held on Thanksgiving.
-Other long-standing rivalries include Texas Tech, Baylor University, the University of Arkansas, and Louisiana State University.
+Texas A&M's other current rivalries include the University of Arkansas Razorbacks and more intensely, the Louisiana State University Tigers, with the latter rivalry becoming particularly strong since Texas A&M's 74-72 victory in 2018.
+Historic rivals who were played during the Big 12 and Southwest Conference days, now dormant, include Texas Tech University and Baylor University.

 The Texas A&M Athletic Hall of Fame was established in 1964 to "acknowledge athletes whose accomplishments on the field have brought credit to Texas A&M".
 As of 2018, it has 297 inductees.
 The Hall of Fame also hosts the Hall of Honor and Lettermen's Lifetime Achievement Award.
 The Texas A&M Athletic Hall of Honor was established in 1977 to "recognizes individuals who have gone above and beyond in contributions and support of the athletic programs at Texas A&M".
 The Lettermen's Lifetime Achievement Award was established in 2011 to recognize "lettermen, who after graduation, have gone on to gain prominence through his or her efforts in industry, commerce, technology, athletics, the professions, or other worthy endeavors".

 Football

 The Aggies football team, which was founded in 1894, has won eighteen Southwest Conference championships, three Big 12 South Division championships, and one Big 12 championship.
 The university also claims three national championships.
 As of 2021, the team has played in forty-two bowl games, of which they have won twenty, and former players include forty-one first Team All-Americans, five Academic All-Americans, and Heisman Trophy winners John David Crow (1957) and Johnny Manziel (2012).
-Since 1904, home football games have been played at Kyle Field, a stadium with a current capacity of 102,500.
-As of 2022, the football team is led by Jimbo Fisher in his fifth season as head coach.
+Since 1904, home football games have been played at Kyle Field, a stadium with a current capacity of 102,733.
+As of 2024, the football team is led by Mike Elko in his second season as head coach.